jsanch2s/uca_deformation_sensing/README.md

-# Deformation sensing
+# Deformation sensing and control
-This repository contains ROS packages to estimate the shape of a deformable as it is manipulated by a robot.
+This repository contains ROS packages to estimate the shape and control a deformable object using a robot manipulator.
 To model deformations, we created a ROS wrapper of the [Vega FEM](http://run.usc.edu/vega/) library.
 This code was developed as part of my PhD thesis in Université Clermont Auvergne (UCA), France, under the supervision of Prof. [Youcef Mezouar](http://youcef-mezouar.wixsite.com/ymezouar).